Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/cockpit.rst.txt

 -----------------------------------------
 .. image:: /images/cockpit/detail/rio/mdi.png

-Display used for navigational information.
+Display used for navigational information and AN/ALR-45 ECM (only in F-14A with AN/ALR-45).
 Has a brightness control knob, test button and a BIT indicator showing status of display (solid black when operational, showing white flags when indicating a fail condition).

-Called ECMD as the F-14A and later PMDIG F-14B used this display for RWR presentation as well.

 :Note: For more information see relevant chapters under :ref:`navigation`.